Vivatlantis/klipt_video_player/README.md

 # TODO LIST:

-- Add screenshots/preview of the player
 - Fix bugs e.g. setState() called during build .etc

 - Listen for feedback and add more parameters to the interface
-- Learn to write a more detailed documentation
-- Add a demo page